Sheikhharis50/Sheikhharis50/README.md

 - 👋 Hi, I’m @Sheikhharis50
-- 👀 I’m interested in Developing Business Tools
+- 👀 I’m interested in new technologies and good opportunities.
-- 🌱 I’m currently learning React/NodeJS/Django
+- 🌱 I’m learning new things every day.
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on Javascript Frameworks and Python Frameworks.
 - 📫 How to reach me sheikh.haris.zahid@hotmail.com

 <!---